RDiGregorio/towerclimbonline/README.md

+**This project was originally written for Dart 1.
+I'm currently in the process of porting it to Dart 3.**

-This project requires a PostgreSQL database.
+~~This project requires a PostgreSQL database.~~

+I need to update database drivers.
+The current code is using a mock database.

 **Setup**